ProphecyOak/TIGRE-2023sigmorphon/README.md

 - `SharedTaskData`
 Includes data used for shared tasks, like development (`fra.dev`), training (`fra.trn`), and testing (`fra.tst`) splits.

+- `plots_for_paper`
+Contains R code and output for generating Figure 1 in SIGMORPHON 2024 paper (and related figures not included in paper)

 - `src`
 Source code directory containing scripts for various operations such as error analysis, data formatting, error counting, etc.